 In June 2001, 24 year old Ellen Roche working as a technician at Johns Hopkins University, died of asthma after the experiments conducted on her by researchers at the university.
-The victim agreed to carry out experiments however she was not informed that the medicine used in the experiment was not approved by the office of the U.S. Food and Drug Administration.
+The victim agreed to carry out experiments however she was not informed that the medicine used in the experiment had not been approved by the office of the U.S. Food and Drug Administration.
 In all the examples mentioned above at least one of the rules of the Nuremberg Code was broken.

 No monographic study ever was devoted to the history of Ravensbrück Lapins.
 The vast documentation of the 74 Polish women from Ravensbrück is spread in archives around the world: at the Swedish University of Lund; the Polish Institute of National Remembrance; the French Museum of Contemporary History and the Holocaust Museum in Washington.
 This is a big topic where issues of medical ethics are only a small part of it.
-This subject is a diamond of Polish martyrdom, not only because it brings out into the light shimmers of distinct colors of heroic attitudes of Polish victims, not only because for a historian it is a clear example of what is the essence of crimes against humanity, but above all because of the excellent documentation which mainly exists through the efforts of the victims themselves, the topic in historical perspective exposes the ethical and legal concept of harm and the concept of indemnation as necessary element for regeining faith in the goodness of human kind.
+This subject is a diamond of Polish martyrdom, not only because it brings out into the light shimmers of distinct colors of heroic attitudes of Polish victims, not only because for a historian it is a clear example of what is the essence of crimes against humanity, but above all because of the excellent documentation which mainly exists through the efforts of the victims themselves.
+The topic from historical perspective exposes the ethical and legal concept of harm and the concept of indemnation as necessary element for regaining faith in the goodness of human kind.

 At the core of this tragic story are intertwined: the German occupation of Poland; genocidal experiments carried out by Nazi Doctors and the fate of Lapins enslaved under the Soviets rules after WWII was ended.
-Cordiality which American citizens showed through Ravensbrueck Lapins Project to Polish victims of the experiments gives the appearance of the happy ending to the story.
+Cordiality which American citizens showed through